Blog

 2. Keep it super simple (KISS)

-CamelCamelCamel password reset email
+SoundCloud password reset email

 3. Clearly label your email

 Your reset password email should have clear and identifiable headers to reassure customers that it is not a phishing email.
-Use a meaningful subject line and ditch the no-reply address for a real email that recipients can reply to!
+Use a meaningful subject line and ditch the no-reply address for a real email that recipients can reply to.

 Grain, an online delivery service, ticks all the right boxes here.
 There is no question that this email was sent from them.
 Their subject line is clear, their logo is displayed prominently in the inbox, and there’s a real email address to reply to! 👏